LinnyPurple/Lachlan-George-Joey/docs/ui-components/helloworld.md

 First, we increment cell 0 by 8.
 Then, to get 72, we begin a while loop where we:
 1. decrease cell 0 by 1
-2. move the cell pointer to the right by 1 (now at cell 1)
+2. move the data pointer to the right by 1 (now at cell 1)
 3. add 9 to cell 1
-4. move the cell pointer to the left by 1 (now at cell 0).
+4. move the data pointer to the left by 1 (now at cell 0).

 The while-loop above will execute 8 times, which will give cell 1 the value of 8 * 9 = 72.

-After the while-loop executes, we move the cell pointer to the right (since we are still at cell 0) and output the value at cell 1.
+After the while-loop executes, we move the data pointer to the right (since we are still at cell 0) and output the value at cell 1.
 The code should look like this:
 ```
 ++++++++                    Adds 8 to cell 0
 [->+++++++++<]              Via pointer moving adds 72 to cell 1